 “People need to be able to access life-saving drugs at a reasonable price,” Assistant Senate Majority Leader Troy Jackson, a Democrat and sponsor of the bill, says in a statement.
 He noted the ban was instituted by a Republic administration.
 “This bill gives Mainers more options" (here is the bill and here is the vote).

 Maybe so, but as we noted previously, the legislation may rekindle concerns over importing drugs from Canada, which was a contentious topic a few years ago and factored heavily in the push to eliminate counterfeit medicines.
-This issue, in fact, reappeared on radar screens last year when fake Avastin was discovered to have been ordered from facilities in Canada and elsewhere (back stories here and here).
+This issue, in fact, reappeared on radar screens last year when fake Avastin was discovered to have been ordered from facilities in Canada.

 Earlier this year, the Pharmaceutical Research & Manufacturers of America trade group objected to the legislation and argued that passage would jeopardize patient safety for various reasons, including the possibility of counterfeit meds entering the supply chain, and that savings would actually be minimal.